 If vision therapy is required, an individualized program will be created to improve visual, perceptual and cognitive skills.
 Vision therapy addresses fixation and eye movement abilities, accommodation (eye focusing), convergence (eye aiming), binocularity (eye teeming), eye-hand coordination, visual perception and visual-motor integration.
-More information about the University Eye Center’s renowned Vision Therapy Unit can be found at the following link: Vision Therapy

-All children need a thorough learning evaluation, but not all of them requires the same amount of testing.
+All children need a thorough learning evaluation, but not all of them require the same amount of testing.
 The Learning Disabilities Unit is unique in that we offer a range of services and fees depending on the quantity of testing required.
 Sometimes an accurate assessment of a child’s needs can be made after an initial consultation.
 For more detailed information about fees, please contact our clinic manager.

 $300: Initial consultation to determine if further testing is required